IVF in Denmark

 Denmark's success rates appear lower than some European clinics because figures are reported per cycle started — meaning cancelled cycles are included in the data.
 Many clinics elsewhere report only per embryo transfer, which excludes the 10–35% of cycles that never reach transfer and produces noticeably higher headline numbers.

-Age limit for IVF in Denmark
+Age limits and eligibility for IVF in Denmark

 1. Public funding (Danish residents): Up to age 40